python/cpython/Doc/library/shutil.rst

    registered for that extension.
 In case none is found, a :exc:`ValueError` is raised.

-   The keyword-only *filter* argument is passed to the underlying unpacking function.
+   The keyword-only *filter* argument, which was added in Python 3.11.4, is passed to the underlying unpacking function.
    For zip files, *filter* is not accepted.
    For tar files, it is recommended to set it to ``'data'``, unless using features specific to tar and UNIX-like filesystems.
    (See :ref:`tarfile-extraction-filter` for details.)